-BREAKING: Inside the Ultra partnership with AMD
+BREAKING: Inside the Ultra partnership with AMD13th December 2019

 Blockchain-based games distribution platform Ultra has announced a partnership with leading processor and graphics card manufacturer AMD.

 The partnership will be strategic as they look to continue democratising the video games industry for both developers and players.

 The pair will be cooperating on co-marketing activities to promote the Ultra platform and the benefits of blockchain-based game technologies.

 This will include contests, events with the distribution platform even providing AMD’s user base of 200 million with new titles sold on its platform – some of which will be exclusive.

 The move marks yet another positive step forward for Ultra who only last month unveiled a partnership with industry behemoth Ubisoft.

 The publishing giant will don the role of a block producer on the UOS blockchain – a sister branch of EOSIO.